Carteret Community College Board of Trustees

 Melodie is an avid reader, especially literary fiction, current nonfiction, mysteries, psychological thrillers, and cookbooks.
 She loves to cook and is especially interested in food anthropology.
 She and her husband Rob live in Morehead City and have three children, Bobby, John and Katherine.

-Mr. Frank is committed to helping his community improve their lives and shows his support and dedication to Carteret County by volunteering his time for government, planning and education.
-He is currently serving as a Carteret County Commissioner, a member of the Transportation Committee, on the Carteret Health Care Board of Trustees, on the Economic Development Council Board of Directors, and on the Eastern Carolina Job Training Consortium.
-He is the Chairman of the Carteret County ABC Board, a member of the NCEast Alliance, and a member of the 2011 Newport Long Range Planning Committee.
+Terry is committed to helping his community improve their lives and shows his support and dedication to Carteret County by volunteering his time for government, planning and education.
+He was a Carteret County Commissioner, a member of the Transportation Committee, on the Carteret Health Care Board of Trustees, on the Economic Development Council Board of Directors, and on the Eastern Carolina Job Training Consortium.
+He is the Vice Chairman of the Carteret County ABC Board

-Mr. Frank graduated from Dowling College in Long Island, New York with a B.A. in Business Administration.
-He opened the Frank Door Company in Newport in the year 2000.
-He currently employs 60 people and continues to expand and reinvest in his Carteret based company.
+Frank graduated from Dowling College in Long Island, New York with a B.A. in Business Administration.
+Frank opened the Frank Door Company in Newport in the year 2000.
+He currently employs 60 people and continues to expand and reinvest in his Carteret-based company.

-Terry has been married to Maryanne Frank for 32 wonderful years.
-They have three children; Jennifer, Chris and Katie, three grandchildren; Owen, Carter and Madelyn and a rescue dog named Roxie.
+Terry has been married to Maryanne Frank for 35 wonderful years.
+They have three children; Jennifer, Chris and Katie, five grandchildren; Owen, Carter, Madelyn, Abby Kate, Emily Rose and a rescue dog named Roxie.

 Gene Garner joined the Carteret Community College Board of Trustees in 2015.
 He was appointed by Carteret County Commissioners.
 Garner was born and raised in Beaufort and comes from a long line of deep Carteret County roots.
 He says his ancestors moved to the area in the late 1700s to hunt for whales.